mactunechy/tiny_mcp/docs/activerecord_integration.md

 ## Sample Implementation

 You can find a sample implementation of a generated tool in `/examples/user_query_tool.rb`.
+Note that the class name follows Rails naming conventions, so a tool for the `User` model would have the class name `UserQuery` (not `UserQueryTool`).

 ## Troubleshooting